 When addiction grips a person, worries about stigma may lead them to try to hide it.

 Here, we discuss the signs, symptoms, and nature of addiction with insight from Claire Rimmer, the Lead Addictions Therapist at the Priory Hospital, Altrincham, and Dr Tim Cantopher, Consultant Psychiatrist at the Priory Hospital Woking.

 What is addiction?

 Addiction is a mental health condition that results when an act or substance is used to the extent that it interferes with everyday life.
-Common addictions include, but are by no means restricted to, alcohol, illegal drugs, and prescription drugs.
+Common addictions include, but are by no means restricted to, alcohol, cocaine addiction, and prescription drugs.

 A societal problem of stigma

 It is widely understood that stigma exists towards those with addiction, with our culture specifically harbouring this attitude in Dr Cantopher’s opinion: “People either think it’s funny – getting drunk and falling down in the road – or they see it as dreadfully shameful and believe that people with such problems should be shunned”.
 Dr Cantopher urged, however, that people living with an addiction should try and seek help whenever possible, saying “please don’t waste time punishing yourself.”

 Addiction can be devastating, potentially resulting in failed relationships, money problems and emotional instability.
 Though these signs may show, admitting to an addiction can be particularly difficult, as the feeling of shame and denial can be overwhelming.